taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

 #### Mitigating Low Bid Attacks

 A malicious prover may strategize to win numerous batches by placing extremely low bids, aiming to manipulate the starting price of future auctions.
 This could potentially discourage other provers from participating in subsequent auctions.
 To safeguard against such manipulation, it's imperative to establish a mechanism that ensures the starting price for future auctions changes incrementally and consistently, thereby maintaining a fair and competitive bidding environment.

-#### Avoiding a Monopoly

-A key concern is the risk of a monopolistic scenario, where one highly efficient prover continuously wins bids, particularly if they're prepared to operate with a slim profit margin.
-This could marginalize other provers, even those with slightly higher costs, leaving them devoid of work and potentially leading them to exit the system.
-To encourage diverse participation and avert single-prover dominance, we may need to refine our bid scoring methodology.
-Rather than focusing solely on the bid price, we could factor in other parameters such as the deposit amount, the prover's average proof delay, and the ratio of their proof submissions to the number of blocks they've won.
-This multi-dimensional evaluation would promote a more equitable competition, ensuring the system's sustainability.

 #### Added Verification Delay